Best cities to live in Belgium as an expat

 According to Statista, Brussels-capital has the lowest number of crimes among all the Belgian regions.
 Most of the 75,650 crimes registered in 2021 are petty crimes, such as pickpocketing.

 While areas like Uccle, Ixelles and Woluwe-Saint-Pierre are considered the safest with less than 500 crimes a year, they do have a somewhat higher rate of burglaries.
-And as for areas to avoid, Gare du Midi and Molenbeek can be considered somewhat sketchy, though not really dangerous.
+And as for areas to avoid in Brussels, Gare du Midi and Molenbeek can be considered somewhat sketchy, though not really dangerous.

 Finally, Brussels is among the safest places for members of the LGBTQ community, scoring 9/10 on the acceptance scale.